Tazaf/ionicitude/README.md

 ```

 # Initialization
-Ionicitude needs to actually load the cordova Wikitude plugin to properly function.
-There's a method for this:
+Before it can be used, the Ionicitude service needs to be initialized.
+You can do this by calling this method:

 ```javascript
 Ionicitude.init();